iden3/circom/mkdocs/docs/getting-started/compilation-options.md

         --json                                 Outputs the constraints in json format --wat                                  Compiles the circuit to wat
-    -c, --c                                    Compiles the circuit to c --O0                                   No simplification is applied
+    -c, --c                                    Compiles the circuit to c --no_asm                               Does not use asm files for witness generation in C, uses new version
+        --O0                                   No simplification is applied
         --O1                                   Only applies signal to signal and signal to constant simplification --O2                                   Full constraint simplification